willduff/mixedreality-enthusiast-guide/docs/tracking-problems.md

 2. Unplug the device, close MRP and plug the device back in.
 3. Reboot the PC.

 ## I frequently see a black border around the view in the headset.
-Sometimes it looks like I'm looking down a tunnel.
+Sometimes it's like I'm looking down a tunnel.

 This means that the application is not able to hit frame rate on your PC and the system is using old frames to render the view in the headset.
 Since applications only render the part of the world you are looking at, if they do not consistently hit their frame rates, then the system will attempt to continue to render the world from a previous point of view and will fill in the missing details with black.
 If this happens frequently:
 1. Close or terminate all unneeded programs to free up memory and CPU.